bbajaj1005/tsp-app/frontend/README.md

 # Frontend Application

 React-based frontend for the task management application.
+Instrumented with OpenTelemetry (browser); traces are sent to OTLP (same-origin `/api/otel` by default, proxied to backend → collector → Tempo).

 ## Local Development